DorAchimier/ApiServer/README.md

 1. switch to "Front" branch
 1. download the zip file (Code -> Download Zip)
 2. unzip
-3. open the directory directory in the terminal
+3. open the directory in the terminal
 4. type the command `npm install`
 5. type the command `npm start`